hack-gibson/yes-chef/README.md

 # Technical Assessment: Yes Chef, AI Agent for Catering Estimation

+## The Project
+Below is a realistic business challenge that mimics real world problems we're trying to solve with ABLE.
+Your goal is to review the business information and technical considerations to prepare a live, agentic solution solves a real problem for the client.
+This is not meant to be a fully hardened & tested project and there is no right answer, but an opportunity to see how you think about architecting solutions. **Good luck & have fun.**

 ## Company Overview

 **Elegant Foods** is a US-based food catering company specializing in elegant, large-scale West Coast events including high-end weddings, corporate gatherings, product launches, and public celebrations.